 Purpose

-Subtask A will provide the knowledge and tools required to simplify participation of flexible heating and cooling products in local and national energy markets.
+Subtask A will provide the knowledge and tools required to simplify participation of flexible devices (particularly building heating and cooling products) in local and national energy markets.

 Strategy and Activity Structure

-A.1 Reference scenarios and KPIs for market participation: This Activity aims to represent the market designs and regulatory constraints of some key jurisdictions.
+A.1 Reference scenarios and KPIs for market participation: This Activity aims to represent the market designs and regulatory constraints of various key jurisdictions.
 These representations will identify stakeholder roles, information exchange requirements and KPIs.
-These can then be used in flexibility scenarios across the Annex.
+They will be used to define flexibility scenarios and user roles.
+This will inform research across the Annex.

-A.3 Ontology Developments and Sufficiency Methods: This Activity will investigate semantic modelling techniques as a means of automating the process of discovery and utilization of flexible demand assets.
+A.2 Information models and data management: This Activity will map data and information requirements and investigate information modelling techniques, as a means of automating the process of discovery and utilization of flexible demand assets.
 Concepts of ‘digital ready for flexibility’ will be explored for potential incorporation in schemes such as the Smart Readiness Indicator.
+Research will inform data exchange platforms used for coordinating flexibility in national energy markets and schemes.

 Subtask B: Flexible Demand Aggregation